 - 2x points on travel (which includes hotels) and dining at restaurants.
 1 point per dollar on all other purchases.

 - Transfer points to partner hotel loyalty programs -OR- redeem them through Ultimate Rewards and get 20% off airfare, hotels, car rentals & cruises (so your 40,000 bonus points are worth $500 in travel rewards!).

 - No foreign transaction fees + chip and signature technology.

 - Introductory Annual Fee of $0 the first year, then $95.

 Starwood Preferred Guest® Credit Card from American Express

-- Among the largest hotel companies in the world, their brands include W Hotels, Le Meridian, Westin, Sheraton, St. Regis, and many others.
-In total they have over 1,100 properties in nearly 100 countries where you can redeem Starpoints for free hotel nights with no blackout dates.
-Please note that some hotels may have mandatory service and resort charges.
+- Stay among the largest hotel companies in the world including W Hotels, Le Meridian, Westin, Sheraton, St. Regis, and many others.
+In total they have over 1,100 properties in nearly 100 countries where you can redeem Starpoints for complimentary nights with no blackout dates.
+Note that some hotels may have mandatory service and resort charges.

 - $0 introductory annual fee for the first year, then $65.